mgalardini/reads2transcriptome/README.md

 ===================

-From second generation sequencing reads to nucleotide counts This small pipeline works with single illumina reads (no PE), and will output the counts separated by strand.
+From second generation sequencing reads to nucleotide counts This small pipeline works with single illumina reads (no PE).

 Usage
 -----